Machine Tool Spindles for Any Need

 Our operations have been around since before computerized numerical control (CNC) machinery, providing us with a historical look at machine tool spindles from their birth.
 Automated machining allows companies like yours to perform drilling, deburring, milling, slotting and much more through the use of specialty machine and boring spindles.

 Colonial Tool engineering experts have helped push molds and dies smaller to create more precise machined parts, plus build boring and gear spindles with the high rotational speed needed to drive more advanced cutting tools.
 With satisfied customers across the continent, we’ve become a leader in the development, supply and manufacturing of machine tool spindles for nearly every industrial setting.
+See for yourself why Colonial Tool is the industry leader when it comes to spindle machines!

 Our capabilities as a machine spindle manufacturer allow us to build: